allynee/Unity-Agent/README.md

 # Unity-Agent

 This is an individal WIP project for the module IS470 (Guided Research in Computing).

-## IS470 Project: Lightweight Memory Management in Autonomous Code Agents
+The project topic is on lightweight Memory Management in Autonomous Code Agents

 ### About the project